Skip To Content

 Who can open one?

-Canadian residents with a Social Insurance Number (SIN) who are at least age 18 (and no less than the age of majority in your province) and under age 71, and you and/or your spouse or common-law partner have not owned a home where you lived in the current calendar year or at any time in the preceding four calendar years
+Canadian residents with a Social Insurance Number (SIN) who are at least the age of majority in your province and under age 71, and you and/or your spouse or common-law partner have not owned a home where you lived in the current calendar year or at any time in the preceding four calendar years

 What types of investments can I hold in it?